top of page

 Daniel Lee

-Stan Developer
+Generable Co-Founder and Stan Developer

-Industry Advisors
+Scientific Advisors

 Dr. Stanski has served in senior executive roles as Vice President and Global Head, Quantitative Clinical Pharmacology at AstraZeneca Pharmaceuticals and Vice President and Global Head, Modeling and Simulation at Novartis Pharma AG.
 He was formerly a Scientific Advisor to the FDA Deputy Commissioner, where he introduced new quantitative methods into the regulatory review process for drugs and medical devices.
 In addition to his industry career, he served as Professor and Chairman of the Department of Anesthesiology at Stanford University's School of Medicine.
-He currently serves as Professor Emeritus at Stanford.
+He is a Professor Emeritus at Stanford.

 Andrew is a professor of statistics and political science and director of the Applied Statistics Center at Columbia University.
 His books include Bayesian Data Analysis (with John Carlin, Hal Stern, David Dunson, Aki Vehtari, and Don Rubin), Teaching Statistics: A Bag of Tricks (with Deb Nolan), Data Analysis Using Regression and Multilevel/Hierarchical Models (with Jennifer Hill), Red State, Blue State, Rich State, Poor State: Why Americans Vote the Way They Do (with David Park, Boris Shor, and Jeronimo Cortina), and A Quantitative Tour of the Social Sciences (co-edited with Jeronimo Cortina).